2 bodies found, 2 missing after explosion in Texas port

 2 bodies found, 2 missing after explosion in Texas portNew

-CORPUS CHRISTI, Texasf (AP) — The U.S. Coast Guard says two bodies have been found in the search for four missing people following an explosion in the Port of Corpus Christi in Texas.
-The bodies of two crew members of the dredging vessel Waymon L Boyd were found Saturday morning while two crew members remain missing.
-Authorities say the dredging vessel hit a submerged natural gas pipeline, sparking an explosion about 8 a.m.
+CORPUS CHRISTI, Texas (AP) — The U.S. Coast Guard says the bodies of two missing crew members of a dredging boat were found Saturday following an explosion a day earlier in the Port of Corpus Christi in Texas.
+Coast Guard Capt.
+Jason Gunning said during a Saturday afternoon news conference that two other crew members of the dredging vessel Waymon L Boyd remain missing and the search for them continues.
+Authorities say the dredging vessel hit a submerged propane pipeline, sparking an explosion about 8 a.m.
 Friday that sent six people to the hospital.
 Port Chief Executive Officer Sean Strawbridge said it may be “some time” before the cause of the accident is known.